Please review all of our available details on our website prior to registering:

 - You are within a few credits achieving a regular 30-credit high school diploma

-- At our centres, you can get the credits you need to graduate
+- At our centre, you can get the credits you need to graduate

 - At your registration interview, a form will be completed to determine how you will proceed towards your High School Diploma.
 The form shows which credits you have already achieved and which you plan to take to meet your goal of achieving your diploma and preparing for future career plans.
 As you receive your marks in the courses you take, your plan will be adjusted to track your progress toward graduation.
 Please let the Registration Advisor know if your goal changes in case you may need to consider other course options.
 For example if you decide to enter a different post-secondary program – something that often happens as students discover new interests and talents – you may need specific prerequisites that can be substituted for the ones you selected initially.